SABBAHS/beautiful-interiors/README.md

 - Earlier in the project none of the images or elements would appear, even after a hours of refreshing and searching for bugs on devtools and using validators, eventually no bugs were found which lead to opening a new workspace.
 - I initially had 21 images in my projects gallery, however the load time was very slow.
 During my mid-project review, my mentor Rahul suggested to stick to 9 images and apply a hover feature to make the gallery more interactive.
 Using Lighthouse, I saw the performance improved by 10% by reducing the images.

+## Bugs left unfixed
+On the Projects page, for smaller screens such as mobile and laptop users should be able to click on the images to see the effect of image blurring and revealing a text box.
+This only works if the user presses down on the image, which from a user perspective is unlikely.
+I have applied several coding suggestions through stackoverflow, such as adding 'onclick=""' and ontouchstart="", however these end up being applied to all sites which it not ideal.
+I've tried to test this on devtools which will always show that it is working, its only been tested on Iphones.
+I did have tutor support, however they were unable to assist in getting this to work.

 ## Validation

-- I've confirmed that no errors were flagged when passing my HTML code through the [official W3C Validator](https://validator.w3.org/#validate_by_input)
+- I've confirmed that no errors were flagged when passing all pages of my HTML code by direct input through the [official W3C Validator](https://validator.w3.org/#validate_by_input)
-- I've confirmed that no errors were flagged when passing my CSS code through the [official Jigsaw Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
+- I've confirmed that no errors were flagged when passing my CSS code by direct input through the [official Jigsaw Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
   <br>
 <img src=assets/images/validCSS.jpg width=40% height=auto>